nicoverbruggen/NickelDissolve/ABOUT.md

 | **Elipsa** | AllWinner B300 | sunxi (`DISP_EINK_UPDATE2`) | ⚠️ Best effort | ✅ Animates | ✅ Yes |
 | **Sage** | AllWinner B300 | sunxi (`DISP_EINK_UPDATE2`) | ⚠️ Best effort | ✅ Animates | ❌ No |

-Every row logs, including the ones that never animate.
-A device that produces no animation still produces a report, which is what makes the untested rows resolvable.
+Every row can log, including the ones that never animate, which is what makes the untested rows resolvable.
+In a release build that needs `nds_log:1` or `nds_mode:observe`; the developer build traces from the first boot.

-The "officially supported" test is the driver family, not the model: the mod treats the modern `hwtcon` interface as supported, the current `mxcfb` interface as unofficial best-effort, and the legacy `mxcfb` and `sunxi` interfaces as unsupported in a released build.
-A released build only ever sweeps `hwtcon` or the 72-byte `mxcfb`; on anything else it stays inert (no animation, no risk).
+The "officially supported" test is the driver family, not the model: the mod treats the modern `hwtcon` interface as supported, and the current `mxcfb` and `sunxi` interfaces as unofficial best-effort.
+A released build sweeps those three; the legacy `mxcfb` structs are decoded and logged but never animated, and an unrecognised interface is left alone entirely (no animation, no risk).

 **The legacy i.MX interfaces are recognised but not driven.** The `mxcfb68` and `mxcfb64` rows in the platform table cover the i.MX6SL and i.MX50 devices.
 They exist so the mod can decode and log that hardware, which is what turns a silent unknown device into a usable report.
 In a released build it never animates there and the settings row reports the device as unsupported, and there is **no configuration key to override that**: an interface nobody has verified a page turn on is simply not supported, and no amount of config should be able to argue otherwise.
 The developer build (`NDS_PRERELEASE=1`) is the only thing that animates them, because establishing whether the wipe is viable is what that build is for.